edwindominicjoseph/mern-observability-sre-automation/README.md

 # 🚀 MERN SRE Automation

-A production-ready, fully observable, and secure MERN (MongoDB, Express, React, Node.js) stack deployment automated using **Ansible** on AWS EC2.
-This project integrates full-stack observability, real-time alerting, self-healing, and stress testing, designed with real-world **Site Reliability Engineering (SRE)** best practices.
+A production-grade, fully observable, and secure MERN (MongoDB, Express, React, Node.js) stack deployment automated using **Ansible** on AWS EC2.
+Designed with real-world **Site Reliability Engineering (SRE)** best practices, this system includes monitoring, TLS, alerting, and self-healing.

 ---

 ## 🎯 Objective

-To build a reliable, secure, and self-healing infrastructure for a MERN application using:
+To build a **reliable, scalable, and secure** infrastructure for a MERN application using:

-- Infrastructure as Code (IaC)
+- Infrastructure as Code (Ansible)
-- SLO-driven alerting
+- HTTPS routing via ACM & Let's Encrypt
-- Monitoring, logging, and alert routing via Prometheus & Alertmanager
+- SLO-driven alerting via Prometheus + Slack
-- Slack integration for incident notification
+- Continuous monitoring and recovery
-- Stress & burn rate testing
+- Load and burn-rate testing

 ---